 Climate adaptation from standing variation

-This project takes most of my time currently and involves high-throughput phenotype experiments in the greenhouse and in the field to study climatic adaptation.
-I use world wide distributed accessions sequenced in the 1001 genomes project and measure several fitness traits using image processing tools (see above).
+This project takes most of my time currently and involves high-throughput phenotype experiments in the greenhouse and in the field to study climatic adaptation from standing variation.
+I use world wide distributed accessions sequenced in the 1001 genomes project and measure several fitness traits using image processing tools.
 Combining it with whole-genome sequences, I aim to identify genetic variation associated with high performance under harsh climatic conditions such as drought.
-Also, based on genome patterns and population genetics models, I reconstruct population sizes, admixture of ancestral populations, and geographic spread of genetic diversity, and connect those with climatic adaptation events in the past.
+Also, based on population genetics models, I reconstruct population sizes, admixture of ancestral populations, and geographic spread of genetic diversity, and connect those with climatic adaptation events in the past.

 Because earth is currently experiencing a dramatic climate change, it is of critical interest to predict how species will respond to it.
 However, most predictive studies ignore that species comprise genetically diverse individuals.
 Thus, the chance of a species to withstand climate change will likely depend on how many subpopulations are already adapted to extreme environments.
 Because a major consequence of global warming will be an increase in extreme drought events, we first identified genetic variants in Arabidopsis thaliana that predict survival of such an event.
 Subsequently, we determined how these variants are distributed across the native range of the species.
 Genetic variants conferring higher drought survival showed signatures of polygenic adaptation, and were more frequently found in Mediterranean and Scandinavian regions.
 Using geo-environmental models, we predicted that Central European populations might lag behind in adaptation by the end of the 21 st century.
 Further analyses showed that a population decline could nevertheless be compensated by natural selection acting efficiently over standing variation or by migration of adapted individuals from populations at the margins of the species’ distribution.
 These findings highlight the importance of within-species genetic heterogeneity in facilitating an evolutionary response to a changing climate.

-Natural selection under manipulated rainfall at Mediterranean and European field stations
+2- Natural selection under rainfall-manipulated field experiments in Mediterranean and European stations